Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 729 ferry routes in 66 countries.

 Ferries from the UK to Guernsey

-From the UK ferries leave from the ports of Poole and Portsmouth to Guernsey.
-The ferries from Portsmouth are a bit longer on their way than the ferries from Poole to Guernsey as the route is also a bit longer.
+From the UK, ferries leave from the ports of Poole and Portsmouth to Guernsey.
+The ferries from Portsmouth are a bit longer on their way than those from Poole to Guernsey, as the route is also a bit longer.

 From Poole, you'll be around 3 hours onboard one of the Condor Ferries.
 From Portsmouth, the trip will take you in 7 hours to Guernsey.
-The ferries to Guernsey are in high demand during summer when a lot of British and French tourists visit the Channel Islands.
-On the way back, from Guernsey to Portsmouth you'll make a stopover via Jersey and you'll be on the sea a bit longer: 12 hours and 55 mins.
+The ferries to Guernsey are in high demand during summer when many British and French tourists visit the Channel Islands.
+On the way back, from Guernsey to Portsmouth, you'll make a stopover via Jersey and be on the sea a bit longer: 12 hours and 55 mins.

-Ferries from Portsmouth to Guernsey sail up to 5 times a week, and from Poole to Guernsey there are up to 4 sailings per week.
+Ferries from Portsmouth to Guernsey sail up to 5 times a week; from Poole to Guernsey, there are up to 4 sailings per week.
 Are you sailing to the Channel Islands?
 Then it is often a day crossing.
-From Guernsey to the UK you can also choose to sail with the night crossing.
+From Guernsey to the UK, you can sail with the night crossing.

 Ferries from France to Guernsey